brtdesign/brtdesign.github.io/work/better-form-inputs/index.md

           <p>Test page 1 uses the form elements exactly as described above.</p>

-           <p>Test page 2 uses a similar approach but visually seperates the inputs to see if this has any noticable improvement in completion rates.</p>
+           <p>Test page 2 uses a similar approach but visually separates the inputs to see if this has any noticable improvement in completion rates.</p>
           <p><a href="demo.html" class="read-more">Test page 1</a>

           <a href="demo-3.html" class="read-more">Test page  2</a></p> <p class="note">(Not production code, tested in Chrome/Win and Safari/iOS for prototyping and testing purposes)</p>